muratk5n/thirdwave/en/README.md

-whom described fatigue due to long hours and what they said was opportunism and a desire to cut costs as part of a toxic 'race to the bottom' culture pervading the industry and worsening the messy situation that travelers are facing today.
+whom described fatigue due to long hours and what they said was opportunism and a desire to cut costs as part of a toxic 'race to the bottom' culture pervading the industry and worsening the messy situation that travelers are facing today...

 'Leading into the summer, it was absolute carnage because airlines didn’t know what they were doing.
 They didn’t have a proper plan in place.
-All they knew they wanted to do was try and fly as much as humanly possible – almost as if the pandemic had never happened,' the pilot said.
+All they knew they wanted to do was try and fly as much as humanly possible – almost as if the pandemic had never happened,' [a] pilot said.

 'But they forgot that they’d cut all of their resources.'"